bricker0/HelloAppleMaps/README.md

 [![screenshot5](https://github.com/bricker0/HelloAppleMaps/blob/master/xcode5.png)](#features)

-If you did this succesfully your code should now look like this under the import MapKit
+If you did this successfully your code should now look like this under the import MapKit.

   ```markdown
 class ViewController: UIViewController {